Decent-Partners/Decent-overview/README.md

 ### Introduction
 This working document will form the basis for the upcoming Decent Partners proposal to the Edgeware treasury.

-It follows from this [initial outline proposal](https://commonwealth.im/edgeware/proposal/discussion/831-decent-an-edgeware-ecosystem-project).
+It follows from this [initial outline post](https://commonwealth.im/edgeware/proposal/discussion/831-decent-an-edgeware-ecosystem-project).

-The proposal takes learnings from both coordinating both [Edgeware](https://edgewa.re) and from [Decred's community development](https://github.com/monsieurbulb/forksintheroad/blob/master/Decred_forks_in_the_road.md).
+The proposal takes learnings from coordinating and scaling [Edgeware's](https://edgewa.re) creative contributions and from [Decred's community development](https://github.com/monsieurbulb/forksintheroad/blob/master/Decred_forks_in_the_road.md).

 By developing the proposal on Github every change is historically traceable and can be updated in line with progress.

-This community created roadmap outlines a path to building a publicly owned, operated and accessed Web3 media ecosystem.
+This community created roadmap outlines a path to building a publicly owned, operated, accessed and sustainably funded **Web3 media ecosystem**.

 ### TL:DR

 This is a long post, here are some primers, starting with a few **core insights** - the big ideas at the heart of the project:

-- There are many things that 'the market' cannot price.
+- There are many things that 'the market' does not price well - the funding of arts and culture for example.
 - A new generation of blockchains with native treasuries and governance enable the sustainable funding of global public goods.
-- The most valuable NFTs will not be bought or sold - they will be earned and assigned.
+- The most valuable NFTs will likely not be bought or sold - they will be **earned** and **assigned**.
 - NFTs can be pooled to create asset backed community token economies.
 - Collectively created community rights will enable story worlds that will dwarf the 21st century's most valuable IP.

 Here is a **1 minute primer**:

-- Decent is a community network - similar to a cooperative, just with digital native as well as some legal components.
+- Decent is a community network - similar to a traditional cooperative that bridges tokens and legal components.
 - Decent is sourcing a committed pool of funds from multiple chain treasuries starting with Edgeware.
 - These funds are used to develop public good projects that expand the usefulness of those chains.
 - Funds are governed by partners via a multisig wallet and integrated into the [Commonwealth interface](https://commonwealth.im/decent).
 - Decent unites a diverse set of people with different skills, experiences and networks who are broadly aligned on the development of a Web3 media ecosystem.
 - The community agrees some values, establishes some standards and evolves the culture over time.
-- Anyone can propose a project to the community via an open and permissionless proposal system.
+- Anyone can propose a project to the community via the open and permissionless proposal system.
 - On-chain reputation is developed over time by proposing and delivering projects.
 This is the path to becoming a 'partner'.
 - Proposals assign some rights (represented as NFTs) to the community in return for receiving a grant.
 - These NFTs are held in a reserve that #neversellsout and represents the 'fundamental' value of the community.
-- Partners retain ownership of these rights and have the right to withdraw them as long as they have completed their deliverables.
+- Partners retain ownership of these rights and can withdraw them at any time once they have delivered their proposal.
 - Partners ultimately govern the multisig which ensures governance decentralises over time.
 - Initially a UK legal entity exists to onboard Partners and provide legal assurances, this will eventually be dissolved.
 - Rinse and repeat...